 Hawaii is a place synonymous with sunshine, relaxation, and beaches for miles.
 For those of us who have been lucky enough to travel to Hawaii, we understand the hype.
 The breathtaking beauty of the eight islands that make up Hawaii is unmatched.
 It keeps Hawaii as one of the top travel destinations for individuals from every country across the globe.

 There is so much more to Hawaii than just what meets the eye.
-Hawaii history is rich.
+Hawaiian history is rich.
 It spans hundreds of thousands of years, with the first settlement noted in 300 C.E.
 We at Whaler's Locker are passionate about all things Hawaii and would love to give you a deep-dive into the history of this amazing state!
-Topics covered in this post include:

 - Hawaii Basics